kgimlay/STM32WL5x-Calendar/README.md

 ## Installation/Usage

-To use the Calendar module add the provided directory to your STM32CubeMX project and include calender.h.
+To use the Calendar module add the provided directory to your STM32CubeMX project and include calendar.h.

 ### STM32CubeMX Configuration